vindar/tgx/docs/intro_api_3D.md

 into an image buffer.
 That image can then be displayed on a screen, copied to a DMA buffer, saved on a desktop target, or used as a texture by other TGX drawing code.

+If you are new to 3D rendering, the most important idea is that TGX always draws triangles into a normal 2D
+\ref tgx::Image.
+A 3D model is transformed by matrices, clipped to the camera view, projected to screen coordinates, and finally rasterized as pixels.
+TGX exposes these steps because embedded programs often need direct control over memory, shader variants and the exact cost of each draw call.

 ![buddha](../buddha.png)